List of Tom and Jerry characters: Jeannie and the Baby

 Jeannie, the babysitter of George and Joan's baby, is an average teenager who spends much of her time talking on the phone.
 She is often called on to look after the baby if they're going out.
 Jeannie proceeds to leap straight onto the phone just as George and Joan shut the front door, which implies that she is very negligent about her job.
 Despite this, Jeannie is very kind, friendly, cheerful, and rarely loses a smile—except to scold Tom for "bothering the baby", which she thinks that he and Jerry are doing on purpose to annoy her.
 Jeannie and the baby were seen in only two cartoons: Busy Buddies (1956) and Tot Watchers (1958).
 Jeannie is voiced by Janet Waldo in the original shorts.
-The baby also appears in Tom & Jerry Kids where the babysitter is slightly younger and a redhead instead of a blonde.
-Due to modern sensibilities, this negligent-based climax would no longer be replicated in the newer entrees since child neglect became a very serious matter.
+The baby also appears in Tom & Jerry Kids, where the babysitter is slightly younger and a redhead instead of a blonde.
+Due to modern sensibilities, this negligent-based climax would no longer be replicated in the newer entrees since her neglect became a very serious matter.

 A handful of teenage babysitters do the similar climax as Jeannie's on The Flintstones.